sandbochs/ng-directive-componentization-composition/post.md

 	  }
 	});

-And consume it like so:
+And consume it like so using `require`:

 	app.directive('demoList', function () {
 	  return {